 - Fit stairs with sturdy banisters/handrails on each side.

-- Consider purchasing a low bed and fitting bedrails.
+- Consider purchasing an adjustable height bed and fitting bedrails.

 - Ensure shoes are well-fitted.